shivam-707/Stock-Trading-Platform/dashboard/README.md

 A React dashboard application built with Vite.

 This repository contains the `dashboard` frontend package for the Zerodha project.
-It uses React 19 and Vite 4+ for a fast development experience with hot module replacement.
+It uses React 19 for a fast development experience with hot module replacement.

 ## Features